1. Where can I find the NLM’s web archive collections?

 4. What kinds of web content is NLM collecting?

-NLM web collecting is guided by the NLM Collection Development Manual and other strategic collecting efforts.
+NLM web collecting is guided by the Collection Development Guidelines of the National Library of Medicine and other strategic collecting efforts.

 In addition to its own web domain, NLM selectively aggregates and maintains for permanent access web-based materials that: